joppuyo/acf-image-aspect-ratio-crop/README.md

 ![Screenshot of the image field](assets/images/screenshot-2.png)

+## Frequently Asked Questions

+### Can I access metadata in the original image from a cropped image?

+Yes, the original image id is saved as `acf_image_aspect_ratio_crop_original_image_id` key in the cropped image attachement.
+Use this key to fetch meta information about the original image.

 ## Thanks

 Special thanks to Anders Thorborg for [ACF Image Crop](https://github.com/andersthorborg/ACF-Image-Crop) which served as a inspiration for this plugin.
 Also, thanks to Fengyuan Chen for the [cropper.js](https://fengyuanchen.github.io/cropperjs/) library!